-On this episode we'll discuss the latest developments on the Solutionary Rail campaign and hear from our featured guest Jim Heneghan, the renewable-energy engineer at the Delta-Montrose Electric Association (DMEA), a co-op on the western end of Colorado.
+On this episode (in 2 parts) we discuss the latest developments on the Solutionary Rail campaign and hear from our featured guest Jim Heneghan, the renewable-energy engineer at the Delta-Montrose Electric Association (DMEA), a co-op on the western end of Colorado.

 Few realize that 75% of US landmass is served by member-owned rural electrical cooperatives charted in the 1930s to provide power to rural communities.
 (SEE MAP BELOW).
 In the Solutionary Rail book we hint at the potentially vital role these co-ops could play in decarbonizing our power and transportation infrastructure.
 Jim and the DMEA are at the leading edge of the trajectory for more distributed renewable energy and less dependence upon centralized generation.